 Here are my fabric scraps that read as several colors in each print.
 Instead of trying to sort these, I’m just going to store them at the bottom of my cool stacking tub I got from The Container Store.
 I didn’t want to spend any money on fabric storage, but since I might be moving soon, I figured I should simplify my fabric stash and invest in a container that I could store in a closet if needed.

 Here you can see that I barely have any orange fabric scraps.
 This is okay!
 Also, my “purple” fabric scraps are more pink/Fuschia.
 Use whichever categories make sense to you.

 Ta da!
 Here are my piles of monochromatic prints.
 I folded them in any way that makes sense.
 If you want to cut your scraps into manageable sizes (like 3″ x 3″ squares), feel free to do that now.
 Otherwise, you can always cut them later, when you’re ready to sew a project.

 I used freezer storage bags to store the piles of colored fabric.
 Press all the air out of the bags before closing so you can store them flat in your storage bin.

-My storage bin has a handled tray that sits in the top of the bin, which is the perfect size for storing fat quarters and large scraps.
+My storage bin has a handled tray at the top of the container, which is perfect for storing fat quarters and large scraps.
 I’ve roughly sorted these prints by color.

 And here is my scrappy storage bin (left) with all of my loose and bagged fabric scraps beneath the white tray!
-To the right, you can see that my vintage box is once again a manageable scrap bin.
-(Inside are my solid scraps and scraps that are all from the same collection.)
+To the right, you can see that my vintage box is a manageable scrap bin once again.
+(Inside are my solid scraps and scraps from the same collection.)
 When I’m sewing and have a few new scraps, I’ll toss them in this bin until it’s time to sort again!